The 1967 Corvette – A Sports Car Ahead of Its Time

 - #4 Fair $53,400

-Then you would add in value for some of the optional equipment on the 1967 Chevy Corvette.
+Then you would add in value for some of the optional equipment on the 1967 Chevrolet Corvette Sting Ray C2.
 You can get an idea of value by looking at the chart above as to how many were sold or a particular option.
 An example would be that only two were sold with the 36 Gallon Fuel Tank.
 Rare option = More Value.

 Optional Equipment